Universal Polynomials for Tautological Integrals on Hilbert Schemes: Proof of main theorem

 We then have

-The factor $\nu_{U_i}(Z_i)$ depends only on the isomorphism type of $Z_i$.
-This implies that the level sets of $\nu_T$ intersected with $T((Q_i),A)$ are geometric.
+Here $\pi_i$ is the projection to $U_i$, and the factor $\nu_{U_i}(\pi_i(Z, (x_j))$ depends only on the isomorphism type of $Z_i$.
+This implies that the level sets of $\nu_T$ intersected with $T((Q_i);A)$ are geometric.
 It follows that the complete level sets of $\nu_T$ are geometric.